Retail Sales (Firm Sale) - National Newspapers

 - If a voucher from a publisher controlled promotion is used the amount paid by the consumer is deemed to be the total of the cash paid to the retailer and any cash they paid for the voucher.

-- The value (or perceived value) of gifts or cover mounts to the consumer have no effect on the price paid for ABC purposes.
+- You can ignore the value (or perceived value) of gifts or cover mounts to the consumer.
 However cash reimbursements to the consumer must be taken into account (excluding limited low chance lottery style promotions).

 - You must retain details of promotional or special offers during the reporting period.

-5. The retailers’ ability to vary supply must not be unduly restricted
+4. The retailers’ ability to vary supply must not be unduly restricted

-No additional requirements
+No additional requirements.

 Reporting

-1. By geographical type:
+1. By print copies by geographical type:

 -